ab2bc/AQY/crates/sui-framework/docs/sui/transfer_policy.md

 <code><a href="../sui/transfer_policy.md#sui_transfer_policy_paid">paid</a>: u64</code>
 </dt>
 <dd>
- Amount of SUI paid for the item.
+ Amount of AQY paid for the item.
 Can be used to calculate the fee / transfer policy enforcement.
 </dd>
 <dt>